arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 The sketch starts with the `configureRS485()` function, which initializes the RS-485 interface with the defined baud rate and turns off data receiving.
 The `printlnRS485()` function handles the transmission of text messages.
 It starts the transmission, sends the message followed by a carriage return and newline character, and ends the transmission.
 The `setup()` function calls the `configureRS485()` function to configure the RS-485 interface and then sends a confirmation message.
 The `loop()` function repeatedly sends a message every two seconds using the `printlnRS485()` function.

-To learn more about the RS-485 interface in Opta™ devices, check out our [Getting Started with RS-485 on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-with-rs485).

 ### Modbus (RTU/TCP)

 Opta™ RS485 and WiFi variants incorporate a built-in Modbus interface, enabling the implementation of robust and reliable data transmission systems.
 Modbus, in its RTU version that utilizes RS-485 serial transmission or in its TCP version that operates over Ethernet, remains one of the most widely used protocols for industrial automation applications, building management systems, and process control, among others.